eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 User authentication for opening the Wallet Instance above can be done either by the Wallet Instance or by a WSCD.
-In the latter case, it is the same mechanism employed before the presentaion of any attributes, see below.
+In the latter case, it is the same mechanism employed before the presentation of any attributes, see below.
 In the former case, the mechanism is Wallet Unit-specific, meaning it is independent from any general User authentication mechanism used by the User device, such as a lock screen.